MicrosoftDocs/Hololens/hololens/includes/options-overview.md

 ### Azure
 Here are some common [Azure products for Mixed Reality](https://azure.microsoft.com/topic/mixed-reality/) you may wish you redeem your Azure credit for.
 How to redeem Azure credits:
 To redeem your $500 Azure credits, redeem your Azure Pass promo code and activate your subscription.
-Learn more. **link not yet published**
+[Learn more.](hololens2-development-edition-faq.md#how-can-i-redeem-my-$500-azure-credit?)

 Learn about Azure Spatial Anchors:
 - [Product Page](https://azure.microsoft.com/services/spatial-anchors/)